 Guatemala: Strengthening Environmental Governance in the face of Climate Risks in Guatemala

-To achieve this, the Programme focused on strengthening those mechanisms which allow for the proper administration of environmental interests, and that foster adaptability to climate changes:
+To achieve this, the Programme focused on strengthening those mechanisms that allow for the proper administration of environmental interests, and that foster adaptability to climate changes:

-i) At the national level, through inter-institutional coordination and strategical implementation of three relevant national policies (social, environmental and water resources);
+- At the national level, through inter-institutional coordination and strategic implementation of three relevant national policies (social, environmental and water resources);

 - Training delivered to communities to improve their decision-making skills.

 - Promotion of alternative water and sanitation technologies in 56 communities, benefitting more than 6,000 people.

 - Dialogue forums were created to analyse and propose ways to improve management and access to water and forest resources; initiatives proposed by these bodies were approved by the respective departmental councils.

 Click for more detailed results from the Joint Programmes in Guatemala (in Spanish).